ffathy-tdx/pygame-neat-car/README.md

 **Saving the Best Performing Model**

-During the simulation, the script saves the best-performing genome in a file named best_genome.pkl.
+During the simulation, the script saves the best-performing genome in a file named 'best_genome.pkl'.
 This file contains the weights and information needed to reproduce the neural network of the most successful car.
 You can find this file in the project directory.

 **Customize and Contribute**